-Figures are available for a range of additional geographic areas through the Northern Ireland Neighbourhood Information System (NINIS) (opens in a new window).
+Figures are available for a range of additional geographic areas through the NISRA Data Portal (opens in a new window).
 These figures are updated on an annual basis.
-From July 2023 NINIS will be replaced by the NISRA Data Portal (opens in a new window).

 Provisional management information drawn from police anti-social behaviour and crime figures, published at street level each month, is available through the police crime mapping website (opens in a new window).
 The figures on the crime mapping website will differ from those provided in this release as they have been extracted from the police administrative system on different dates, and also require a grid reference in order to be mapped.